Wilcolab/Anythink-Market-l4nz8/readme.md

 ## Development

 When implementing a new feature or fixing a bug, please create a new pull request against `main` from a feature/bug branch and add `@vanessa-cooper` as reviewer.

+Just make sure that you run all scripts in the next quests on one of the containers created by `docker-compose up`.
+Also, you can use `docker exec` to run commands on a running container.